TheChunkyPumpkinhead/Waves-search-api/README.md

 # Capstone Project Title (to do now)
+### Wavez Search
 This is a members only application for people who love to surf.
 Members can post their favorite surf spots ,leave ratings, and save sites to their account where they can leave themselves notes.

 ### 1. Working Prototype (to do later)

-(Example) You can access a working prototype of the React app here: https://your-app-client.herokuapp.com/ and Node app here: https://your-app-server.herokuapp.com/
+(Example) You can access a working prototype of the React app here: http://wavez-search-git-main-thechunkypumpkinhead.vercel.app and Node app here:   https://wavez-search.herokuapp.com/

 ### 2. User Stories (to do now)